A detailed guide for hiking the Kepler Track in 3 Days. Get the most out of this incredible hike without paying hundreds in hut fees!

 Camping near the Luxmore Hut is one of the most popular ways to avoid having to pay the expensive hut fees and lower the overall cost of the hike.

-This is due to an old and confusing New Zealand law that allows freedom camping for anybody, as long as they are 200 metres from a regular track or 500 metres from a Great Walks Track.
+Basically, the New Zealand law regarding this permits freedom camping for anybody, as long as they are 200 metres from a regular track or 500 metres from a Great Walks Track.
+As a Swede, this is similar to our "Allemansrätten"– which is a responsibility, not a right.

 Day 2: Luxmore Hut to Iris Burn Hut